 In total 80% of the assessment can be repeated for students not reaching the threshold grade.

 Note that students are required to submit 75% of the assessments in order to receive a grade for the course.
 Accordingly, students who have a substantial period of illness and have all eAssignments and tutorial group work MV'ed, will not be in danger of failing to receive credits.

 This course covers fundamental topics in multivariable calculus.
 The aim of the first part of the course is to teach students how to effectively compute partial derivatives of multivariate functions.
-This is used to solve simple partial differential equations using change of variables.
+This is used in the analysis of local minima and maxima of functions.
 The aim of the second part of the course is to understand the concepts div, grad and curl and learn to use the identities they satisfy to solve concrete problems.
 The third part of the course aims to teach students how to compute double and triple integrals.
 In particular, we aim to understand how to perform line and surface integrals by using appropriate change of variables.
 The final aim of the course is to understand Green's theorem and the divergence theorem and learn how to apply these theorems in concrete situations.

 Intended Learning Outcomes of Course